apache/nifi-site/src/pages/markdown/minifi/system-admin-guide.md

 ```
 minifi.sh flowStatus processor:TailFile:health,stats,bulletins
 ```
-## Connections
+### Connections

-To query the connections use the "connection" flag followed by the id of the connection to get (or "all") followed by one of the connection options.
+To query the connections use the "connection" flag followed by the connection ID to get (or "all") followed by one of the connection options.
 The connection options are below.

 Option | Description
 ------ | -----------